 What Your Breath Can Tell You About Your Oral Health

-Morning breath is no joke, and a good motivator for brushing our teeth in the morning.
-That gets rid of that gross film in your mouth that forms while you sleep, and ensures your breath doesn’t stink all day.
-Still, your breath can tell you a lot more about your oral health.
+Morning breath is no joke and a good motivator for brushing our teeth in the morning.
+That removes that gross film and odor-causing bacteria in your mouth that forms while you sleep.
+It also ensures your breath doesn’t stink all day.
+But what causes bad breath beyond a night’s sleep?

-- Bronchitis: When your bronchial tubes get infected, they swell and you end up with a terrible cough, congestion, and bad-smelling mucus and breath.
+- Bronchitis: When your bronchial tubes get infected, they swell, and you end up with a terrible cough, congestion, and bad-smelling mucus and breath.

 - Dehydration: If you’re dehydrated, your body may not produce enough saliva, which causes dry mouth and an excess of bacteria in your mouth.